Knowledge Base

 Campaigns Insights offers two report types: Performance and Conversion.

-A performance report will display data related to campaign deliverability:
+A performance report displays data related to campaign deliverability.

-While the conversion report focuses on the success rate of campaigns after they are sent:
+The conversion report focuses on the success rate of campaigns after they’re sent.

 Marketing reports structure